SanjayGanapathy/wearable-anomaly-detection/README.md

 # Health Anomaly Detection with Wearable Data

-This project analyzes intraday time-series data from Fitbit wearables to detect, rank, and explain physiological anomalies.
-It uses an Isolation Forest machine learning model to identify unusual patterns and leverages Google's Gemini Large Language Model (LLM) to translate these findings into human-readable explanations suitable for non-technical researchers.
+This project provides a backend service for detecting, ranking, and explaining physiological anomalies from intraday Fitbit data.
+It uses an Isolation Forest machine learning model and Google's Gemini LLM to translate complex data into human-readable explanations suitable for clinical researchers.

-The system is designed to be a flexible, scalable, and scientifically rigorous backend for clinical research platforms like "Easy Ants".
+The system is designed as a flexible, scalable, and scientifically rigorous engine for research platforms like "Easy Ants", empowering researchers to monitor study participants effectively.

 ## Key Features

-- **Multi-Day Analysis**: Processes continuous data over date ranges (weeks or months) to capture long-term trends.
+- **Multi-Day Analysis**: Processes continuous data over specified date ranges to capture long-term trends.
-- **Flexible Anomaly Targeting**: Researchers can specify which metric to target for anomaly detection (e.g., `heart_rate`, `steps`), tailoring the analysis to their study.
+- **Flexible Anomaly Targeting**: Allows researchers to target specific metrics (e.g., `heart_rate`, `steps`) for anomaly ranking.
 - **Rich Contextual Data**: Integrates multiple data streams for a holistic analysis, including:
-    - Intraday Heart Rate
+    - Intraday Heart Rate & Step Count
-    - Step Count
-    - Sleep Stages (Deep, Light, REM, Awakenings)
+    - Sleep Stages (Deep, Light, REM)
     - Heart Rate Variability (HRV)
+    - Participant-specific questionnaire data (e.g., exercise habits, caffeine use).
-- **Statistical Rigor**: Ranks anomalies using Z-scores to provide a quantitative measure of statistical significance.
+- **Statistical Rigor**: Ranks anomalies using Z-scores for a quantitative measure of statistical significance.
-- **Automated Explanations**: Utilizes a Large Language Model (LLM) to generate clear, context-aware explanations for each detected anomaly.
+- **Automated Explanations**: Leverages a Large Language Model (LLM) to generate clear, context-aware explanations for each detected anomaly.
-- **API-Driven**: Exposes a Flask API endpoint for easy integration with web dashboards and other applications.
+- **API-Driven**: Exposes a Flask API for easy integration with web dashboards.
-- **Tested & Benchmarked**: Includes a suite of unit tests for reliability and a benchmarking script to validate the choice of the `IsolationForest` model against alternatives.
+- **Tested & Benchmarked**: Includes a unit testing suite for reliability and a benchmarking script to validate the choice of the `IsolationForest` model.

+---

+## Methodology

+Our pipeline is designed to be both powerful and interpretable.

+#### 1. Feature Engineering
+The model's performance relies on a rich feature set.
+We engineer several key features from the raw data:
+-   **`hr_rolling_avg` & `hr_rolling_std`**: A 5-minute rolling average and standard deviation of the heart rate.
+This provides immediate, localized context for each data point.
+-   **Sleep Metrics**: Data from the previous night's sleep (e.g., `sleep_deep_minutes`, `sleep_awakenings`) are included, as poor sleep can significantly impact next-day physiology.
+-   **Heart Rate Variability (HRV)**: The daily `hrv_rmssd` provides insight into the participant's autonomic nervous system state and stress levels.
+-   **Questionnaire Data**: Categorical data from participant questionnaires (e.g., exercise habits) is one-hot encoded to provide crucial lifestyle context.

+#### 2. Anomaly Detection Model
+We use the **Isolation Forest** algorithm.
+Our benchmarking showed it provides the best balance of speed and accuracy for this type of time-series data.
+It works by "isolating" observations by randomly selecting a feature and then randomly selecting a split value.
+The logic is that anomalous points are "easier" to isolate and will have shorter path lengths in the decision trees.

+#### 3. Anomaly Ranking
+Instead of just taking the model's raw output, we add a layer of statistical rigor.
+When targeting `heart_rate`, we rank the detected anomalies by their **Z-score**, which measures how many standard deviations a point is from its local rolling average.
+This provides a quantifiable and scientifically respected measure of how unusual each event is.

+---

 ## Project Structure

-The project is organized into a modular and maintainable structure:
+The project is organized into a modular structure for maintainability and scalability.

 -   `config.py`: Central configuration for file paths, API keys, and model parameters.
--   `data_loader.py`: Handles loading and merging of all raw data sources (heart rate, steps, sleep, HRV).
+-   `data_loader.py`: Handles loading, merging, and encoding of all data sources.
--   `feature_engineering.py`: Creates time-based and rolling-window features for the model.
+-   `feature_engineering.py`: Creates time-based and rolling-window features.
 -   `anomaly_model.py`: Contains the Isolation Forest model for detecting and ranking anomalies.
 -   `llm_explainer.py`: Interacts with the Google Gemini API to generate explanations.
 -   `pipeline.py`: Orchestrates the entire workflow from data loading to explanation.